 Salt and Charcoal New York

-Eventually we ordered the sushi with unagi (eel) and tuna tartare because Anne and I are both crazy about it.
-Super nice: the tuna sashimi is made at the table!
-Next we decided to choose for a vegetarian dish: the veg tempura.
-Wasabi salt included.
-Surprisingly good!
+Finally, we ordered the sushi with unagi (eel) and tuna tartare, as Anne and I both love it.
+Super fun: the tuna sashimi is prepared tableside!
+Then we went for a vegetarian dish: the veggie tempura.
+It came with wasabi salt.
+Surprisingly delicious!
 And we ordered a meat dish: ribs.
 YUMMY!
-It was all so delicious!
-Absolutely a recommendation.
+Absolutely delicious!
+Highly recommended.

 Salt and Charcoal New York